slatron/slatron.github.io/_posts/2025-07-22-ygcto-episode-1-infection.md

 ### Next Episode

-Season 1 Episode 12 "Deathwalker" drops on Sunday, August 10th on all podcast platforms.
+We cover Babylon 5: Season 1 Episode 9 "Deathwalker" on the next full episode.
+Coming to you Sunday, August 10th.

 ### Get the podcast